 “A mother is a story.”

 Are you ever ready for it?
 I can’t answer for you, but I wasn’t.
 At eighteen, I had the world in my hands but one decision changed it all.
-When I met baby daddy we immediately became inseparable!
+When I met baby daddy we immediately became inseparable.
 The passion was real and we couldn’t keep our hands off each other!
 Three months later, I was pregnant.
-Here I was at eighteen, starting college, starting a relationship, and pregnant.
+Here I was at eighteen starting college, a relationship, and a family.

 I grew up in split households, my dad was always away working so I was always around my mom, aunts, grandparents, and uncle.
 When I was a little girl I decided I never wanted children or marriage, not because it was terrible but because of personal fear and childhood trauma.
 However, life chose differently for me.

 My family members have all been a blessing, they all helped raise and guide me, and I can’t thank them enough for it all but I did resent them for a while.
 Some over reacted, some took it well, others panicked, and the rest just went to war with me.
 I was left picking sides and I chose the new family I had already created.

 Baby daddy was there through it all.
 I’ll never forget the feeling, and his face when he first saw his angel on the ultrasound, he got tear eyed, smiled, and squeezed my hand so tight!
 Right then and there I felt I had nothing to worry about, and so much to be thankful for.

 Growing up overnight was no joke!
 I went from worrying about my outfit for my first day of college to worrying about how quickly I could finish my career to provide for my baby!
 I wish I could say everything was wonderful and magical but it wasn’t.
 Baby daddy and I celebrated our first year anniversary with take out and our baby boy.
 We have a wonderful relationship, always have, and together we’ve overcome the worst but honestly, starting a family with someone I was just getting to know was not a walk in the park.